xataio/ask-your-stack/README.md

-# Xata ChatGPT ask questions to Netlify docs
+# Xata ChatGPT ask questions to OSS docs

 This is a sample app that uses [Xata ChatGPT](https://xata.io/chatgpt) functionality.